Driving Risk: For Patients and Consumers

 AAA provides state-specific, step-by-step information and resources for parents to use when preparing a teenager to drive.
-The AAA KEYS2Drive online guide includes videos, quizzes, and a parent-teen driving agreement.
+KEYS2Drive: The AAA Guide to Teen Driver Safety includes videos, quizzes, and a parent-teen driving agreement.

 The CDC collects statistics about driving and road safety and maintains resources on its information page about Motor Vehicle Safety.
 The CDC also highlights advances in motor vehicle safety as one of 10 significant public health achievements of the past decade.